funkyHat/cloudify-system-tests/README.md

 ## External Suites
 The `external_example` dir demonstrates that the `cloudify_tester` package can be referenced externally (e.g. from test suites which live in their respective components' repos in git).

+This allows test suites to easily make use of any components from the main framework simply and directly as long as it is installed (note `external_example/conftest.py` referencing the config helper from the main framework).

 ## BDD
 The `bdd_example` dir demonstrates the `pytest-bdd` package in action (http://pytest-bdd.readthedocs.io/en/latest/)